Surgery Center Administrator

 - Overall management of the Partnership as outlined in the Operating or Limited Partnership Agreement as applicable.

-- Ensure compliance with USPI's policy and procedures as related to internal controls
+- Ensure compliance with USPI's policies and procedures as related to internal controls.

 - Ensure compliance with government regulatory agencies and accrediting bodies.